 With all that we’ve learnt from Inigo’s Dreams it’s very easy to look back on The Dreaming Void and see just how popular a pilgrimage is for many.
 The early chapters where Ethan is voted into power as the Cleric Conservator of the Living Dream movement shows just how devoted the followers are, and how this announcement can have an impact on many aspects of life in Commonwealth society.
 We see this clearly with the blunt views of the Ocisens, a war-like race who will not stand for pilgrimage and the much-heralded destruction of the galaxy with the inevitable Void devourment phase it will cause.
 There are also the grey areas, the factions of ANA and their representatives.
 It’s clear that each of them has their own plan in mind, but we never really discover why they are putting themselves in various corners…

 We have a few main characters within the Commonwealth to view events through.
 The first of these, and perhaps one of the more intriguing, is Aaron.
 A man with no memory, but with a distinct idea of what needs to be done.
-From his first moments awaiting the announcement of the new Cleric Conservator, to his actions in order to find Inigo, he’s got one thing in mind, and he’s doing everything in his power to damned well do it!
+From his first moments awaiting the announcement of the new Cleric Conservator, to his actions in order to find Inigo, he’s got one thing in mind, and he’s doing everything in his power to damn well do it!

 We have Troblum, a reclusive and socially inept Physicist with a severe obsession with the Starflyer War.
-His early introduction regarding his planet-moving wormhole generator theory shows how unique and strange he is, seeing importance in things that plenty of others just don’t see as priorities.
+His early introduction regarding his planet-moving wormhole generator theory shows how unique and strange he is, seeing the importance in things that plenty of others just don’t see as priorities.
 Over the course of the novel we see how deep this obsession goes, but also how brilliant his mind it when it comes to technology.
-His work with the Accelerator faction also shows the darker side to this, but fortunately it also shows that he is, ultimately, wanting to do the right thing.
+His work with the Accelerator faction also shows the darker side to this, but fortunately, it also shows that he is, ultimately, wanting to do the right thing.

 Speaking of the Accelerator faction, how creepy and devious are they?!
 Willing to employ one of the most dangerous criminal’s society has known in order to meet their goals, and that is merely the tip of the iceberg.
 Marius is offering help to the pilgrimage, with a price, and is busy putting the plans into action.
 Paula Myo is the flip-side of this coin, working for ANA and investigating all strange matters relating to the factions, and trying to piece together just what exactly the big picture is.

 And then we have Araminta, the fabled Second Dreamer.
 It could be said that while Inigo’s Dreams are the story of Edeard, the Commonwealth sections are her story.
 From broke and divorced waitress we see her steadily grow, building herself from the ground up, investing in property and not afraid to work hard for what she wants.
-Her relationship with Mr Bovey, the multiple, shows many – ahem – interesting aspects to her character, as does her trip to Likan Sheldon’s home.
+Her relationship with Mr Bovey, the multiple, shows many – ahem – interesting aspects to her character, as does her trip to Likan Sheldon ’s home.
 As she steadily becomes more aware of her part in events she takes control, communing directly with the Skylord, and causing more than a few issues by doing so.

 We are also introduced to Oscar Monroe, a character from the Commonwealth Saga that fans will recognise, and his task given by Paula Myo in order to assist where she cannot.
-With his resources we meet the Knight’s Guardian, natives of Far Away whose organisation was born shortly after the Starflyer War.
+With his resources, we meet the Knight’s Guardian, natives of Far Away whose organisation was born shortly after the Starflyer War.

 And from here we can now move on to The Temporal Void to discover just what these events will lead us to.
 So, let’s begin!
 Join me here next week for the first parts of The Temporal Void: Chapter One and Inigo’s Eighth Dream.